YoshioNishimoto/Some-Developments-with-OpenMolcas/doc/source/users.guide/programs/caspt2.rst

 original CASSCF states.
 This method has been used successfully to separate artificially mixed valence and Rydberg states and for transition metal compounds with low lying excited states of the same symmetry as the ground state.
-In the original multi-state method, perturbed wave functions are computed for each of several root functions, separately; these are used to compute the effective Hamiltonian.
-In the newer (XMS) method, the perturbations are computed with one common zeroth-order Hamiltonian, and the eigenstates of the effective Hamiltonian are written onto the :file:`JOBIPH` file rather than used to generate a new :file:`JOBMIX` file.

 It is clear from the discussion above that it is not a "black box" procedure to perform CASPT2 calculations on excited states.
 It is often necessary to